BBN, Oct 6, 2025 – I’m using racks of AI machines to MINE human knowledge...

 And AI is going to change the world in so many profound ways that people just aren't tracking.

-And and I know that some of you listening, some of you are maybe a little bit fearful of AI.
+And I know that some of you listening, some of you are maybe a little bit fearful of AI.

-Uh, others have been using it and you know what it's capable of doing, you know how it can work beside you or with you to get things done.
+You know how it can work beside you or with you to get things done.

-But it I have to kind of tear myself away from the AI coding tools because I'm able to get so much done so quickly because of the new advancements in AI, it's almost like having what I described maybe a year ago as having a magic genie in a lamp.
+But I have to kind of tear myself away from the AI coding tools because I'm able to get so much done so quickly because of the new advancements in AI.

 Do you remember when I said that about AI where it's like having a magic lamp with a genie in it, you know, and you rub the lamp and then you make a wish.

-And you know, like the genie comes out, it's like, what do you wish for?
+It's like, what do you wish for?

 Well, at that moment, that's your prompt engineering for the genie.

-You have to be specific with your prompt, or as you know, the genie tricks you.
+You have to be specific with your prompt or as you know, the genie tricks you.

-So if you say, like, you know, give me 5,000 pounds of gold, and the genie makes it appear over your head, and then it crushes you with gravity and you die, right?
+So if you say like, you know, give me 5,000 pounds of gold and the genie makes it appear over your head and then it crushes you with gravity and you die, right?

-At least that's that's the way it works.
+At least that's the way it works.

-And I I looked down, it's like it's right there.
+And I looked down and it's like, it's right there.

 Brand new one from Crucial.